Dependent Care Flexible Spending Account

 Submitting a claim

-You’ll need to submit your receipts for reimbursement online in YBR.
-You can also quickly request reimbursement on your smartphone through the Smart-Choice mobile app.
-Eligible claims are typically processed within 3 to 5 days.
+You’ll need to submit your receipts for reimbursement via your HealthEquity account.
+You can also quickly request reimbursement on your smartphone through the HealthEquity mobile app.
+Eligible claims are typically processed within two to five days.
+Learn more about filing claims with HealthEquity, including tips on how to file claims with ease.
 You can activate direct deposit online, which will expedite your reimbursement directly to your bank account.

 Back to top